Cranio Facial Restoration

-Dr. Tadros is one of a few surgeons in the world extensively trained in Temporalis Muscle Flap Transfer for Reconstruction of select defects of the head and neck.
+Top reconstructive surgeon Dr. Tadros is one of a few specialists in the world extensively trained in Temporalis Muscle Flap Transfer for Reconstruction of select defects of the head and neck.
 Unlike micro-vascular free flap transfer, the temporalis flap is a hearty muscular flap that brings its own continuous blood supply with it to the area to be reconstructed.
 This flap, originating in the scalp, is most commonly used for neurosurgical procedures.
 Few head and neck surgeons are experienced with harvesting this flap and translocating it under the cheek bone directly into the oral cavity to reconstruct a number of defects in the upper jaw and cheek area.

 The advantages of temporalis flap repair are numerous.
 The most important factor is the ability to use this flap in select cases to minimize the risk of flap failure from thrombosis/clots.
 The alternative, micro-vascular free flap requires division and reconnection of blood vessels in a new location.
 The greatest utility of the micro-vascular free flap is transfer that is unrestricted by location.
 The major disadvantage is the risk of thrombosis/clot failure.